-Access to a working platform is best achieved by providing a separate ladder tower or a cantilevered access platform so as not to obstruct the working platform and to minimize the risk of persons falling i.
-Workmanship k.
-Inspection

-- through gaps in the guardrail system or platform units.
+- Access to a working platform is best achieved by providing a separate ladder tower or a cantilevered access platform so as not to obstruct the working platform and to minimize the risk of persons falling through gaps in the guardrail system or platform units.
 Access should be provided to working platforms; and - ii.
 Working platform shall be provided per level during erection.
 This working platform shall not be removed unless the succeeding level is installed.